Saint Regis Mountain at the Paul Smiths VIC (3 June 2011)

 Exploring Adirondack Nature

 The varied habitats at the VIC provide extensive opportunities to learn about and experience nature in the Adirondack Mountains.
-A wide variety of birds make the VIC campus their seasonal or year-round home, making the VIC a bird watching haven which has attracted birders from throughout upstate New York and the northeast.
+A wide variety of birds make the VIC their seasonal or year-round home, making the VIC a bird watching haven which has attracted birders from throughout upstate New York and the northeast.
 The VIC also attracts nature lovers who are interested in wildflowers, trees, mushrooms, butterflies, moths, ferns, and mosses.

 Cross County Skiing and Snowshoeing

 During the winter months, the Paul Smiths VIC becomes a cross-country ski center with over 25 miles of trails for cross country skiing, skate skiing, and snowshoeing.
 Trail users may purchase a day or season pass.
 When there is adequate snow cover, the trails are open from 9 AM to 5 PM.
 There are three categories of trails available at the VIC, providing opportunities for outdoor recreation for people of all abilities.
 In addition, some trails are designated for skijoring (dog-drawn skiing).
-Winter Trail Map

 History of the Paul Smiths VIC